martinjackson/Getting-Started/Add-Electron.md

 #### Notes

-The development index.html does not need
+The index.html will be the same as the production one, webpack-dev-server does not modify it (like some tutorials).
+You also do not need the following.
 ```
   <script type="text/javascript" src="/webpack-dev-server.js"></script>
-  <script type="text/javascript" src="/bundle.js"></script>
 ```
-as create-react-app will dynamically add these at runtime

-##### create-react-app by default no longer builds a bundle.js but seperate js and css files.

 ##### electron-prebuilt is phased out in favor of electron
 As of Electron version 1.3.1, you can `npm install electron --save-dev` to install the latest precompiled version of Electron in your app. [read more here](http://electron.atom.io/blog/2016/08/16/npm-install-electron)